whiteaway/traefik-tool/readme.md

 You should update these two files with a desired url you want to use locally to have traefik on.
 Either put one in the files and copy them to your folder without example- in front, or run setup.sh (**only works on mac or linux**).

+run `docker-compose up` and visit the url you gave.
+You should now have the traefik interface on the url, and a new network "traefik_nw" for your services to use.